ThatFrostyy/Survival/README.md

 ## Images
 **Icons**: I don't own any of the item icons, they are all from [Project Zomboid](https://store.steampowered.com/app/108600/Project_Zomboid)
 # Contribution
+## Project
+Before starting your contribution, please check the project's **backlog** and **issues**.
+This will give you an idea of what needs to be worked on or what needs help.
+Your contribution will be more effective if it aligns with the project's current needs.
 ## Pull Request
 Before submitting a pull request, please ensure the following: